 - The index file is requested from the web server.
 This is determined by the start URL (e.g. http://www.example.com/ will load

-- Recieved responses are parsed to detect links, forms, input fields, parameters and client side scripts.
+- The Crawler, hand-in-hand with DeepScan will follow links, map input fields and parameters.
 This contributes to building a list of directories and files within the site.

-Step 3: Pattern analysis is performed against the site structure determined in step 2
+3 – Security analysis performed against the site structure

-- Acunetix launches a number of security checks against the target website depending on the chosen scanning profile.
+- Acunetix launches a number of security tests against the target website

-- As Acunetix discovers vulnerabilities alerts are reported under the Web Alerts node in real-time.
+- As Acunetix discovers vulnerabilities, alerts are reported in real-time.
 Each alert produces detailed information about the vulnerability, recommendations on how to fix it, as well as several links through which the user can learn more about the reported vulnerability and how to fix it.

 After a scan is completed scan results may exported to an XML format, submitted to Issue Tracker, exported to a WAF for virtual patching, or generated into to a variety of reports.